 Breast Cancer Ambassadors in the Welsh Assembly

-In the run-up to this year’s elections in Wales, we called on Assembly candidates to become Breast Cancer Ambassadors as well.
-Thanks to you, we’ve got 18 Assembly Members who are committed to working with us.
-We’ll update our website very soon so that you can find out whether or not your AM pledged their support – watch this space.
+In the run-up to last year’s elections in Wales, we called on Assembly candidates to become Breast Cancer Ambassadors.
+Thanks to you, the Stop Women Dying campaign resulted in 18 Assembly Members committing to working with us, and this number has now grown to 25.
+You can find out whether your Assembly Members are Breast Cancer Ambassadors by downloading this list.